Callum-Gilfedder/FrontEndPractice/README.md

 **TO-DO:**
+* Add simulation gif from my dissertation.
+* Add maybe a fourth project as a display
 * Home page is fine.
 No changes needed as of now.
 * On every page, the navigation button to the next page looks bad, change this.
 * The experience and education page needs to be entirely redone.